 All in all, Hunanese food was quite a positive surprise, much more varied than I had expected with all sorts of flavours I would not normally associate with China like smoky dried meat, shiso leaves and olive vegetable.
 It was also much less spicy than I had expected, although I suspect this may be partly a local adaptation.
 I’m definitely looking forward to sampling more of this.

 And that, ladies and gentlemen, is it: after 33 varying awkward segues, we’ve run out of provinces to cover.
 (I toyed briefly with the idea of making Singapore the 35th, but that would probably get my work permit cancelled for treason, and in any case I’ve already covered quite a few invented-in-Singapore dishes under Hainan and Fujian.)
-But stay tuned: there’s a wrap-up coming, as well as a special highlights edition of our vegetarian readers.
+But stay tuned: there’s a wrap-up coming, as well as a special highlights edition for our vegetarian readers.